Wolveraptor/Spotify-Playlist-Multi-Level-Sorting/README.md

 ### Execution
 Prior to running this on your playlist, make a copy of it and test this on the copy.

+This has been tested on a playlist containing 1,555 items.

 1. Create a Spotify application in the Spotify Developer Dashboard.
     * Steps for creating an application can be found [here](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).
     * Use `https://localhost/` for the Redirect URI.